kn8Fury/lending-club-case-study/README.md

 # LENDING CLUB - CASE STUDY

-This is a case study to identify patterns in a set of customers who have been lent a loan by a consumer finance company.
+This is a case study to identify patterns in a set of customers who borrowed loans from a consumer finance company.

 ## Table of Contents